kubedl-io/kubedl/docs/cache_backend.md

           - cachePath: /dev/shm
             quota: "1Gi"
             mediumType: MEM
+  options:
+    idleTime: 60
 ```

 This example uses the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), which is a very classic dataset in the field of computer vision.
 If you want to practice this case yourself, you need to download the MNIST dataset and replace the file path at `spec.cachebackend.cacheengine.fluid.dataset.datasources.path`.
 Note that the prefix `local://` is reserved, which means to load the source file locally (Or you can replace it with any path that can be recognized by alluxio).

 Dataset and AlluxioRuntime are the basic components of Fluid.
-These two abstractions are used to define dataset and configure cache parameters.The parameter meanings of these two parts are almost the same as those in Fluid (some names may be modified in KubeDL to make naming easier to understand)
+These two abstractions are used to define dataset and configure cache parameters.The parameter meanings of these two parts are almost the same as those in Fluid (some parameters may be modified in KubeDL to make naming easier to understand)

+CacheBackend supports simple parameters to support more functionality, it mainly using the `options` field.
+In the above demo file, we added the `idleTime` to `options`. `idleTime` controls the maximum unused time of a CacheBackend.
+If a CacheBackend has been unused for more than Idletime, the controller will automatically remove the infrequently used CacheBackend.

 #### Create CacheBackend